 In Slovakia, driven by the growing cost of electricity and CO2 recuction objectives, the government is encouraging further development of the PV market through initiatives and support policies.

-Unavailable at the time of publishing this report.
+Total capacity at the end of 2021: Unavailable at the time of publishing this report.